 The accompanying notes are an integral part of the consolidated financial statements

-As per our report of even date
+As per our report of even date For S.R.

-For S.R.
 Batliboi & Co.
-LLP ICAI Firm Registration No : 301003E/EA00005

-Chartered Accountants an Agarwat Partner

-Membership No : 502405 Place: Gulugram Date: 28 July 2022
+LLP ICAI Firm Registration No : 301003E/E300005 Chartered Accountants per Naman Agarwal Partner 1 Membership No: 502405 Place: Gurugram Date: 28 July 2022 apalyda